zbeislerOSI/OCS-Docs/Documentation/DataViews/Data_View.md

 # Data View

 The `DataView` object is a declarative query and shape for stream data.
 This section describes the `DataView` object.
-For the corresponding API routes, see [API documentation](xref:DataViewAPI).
+See the [Data View API section](xref:DataViewAPI)For the corresponding API routes.

 At times, this section makes reference to ways the view *resolves* into further resources, such as the collection of data items found by each data item query.
-See the documentation of [resolved resources](xref:ResolvedDataView) for details.
+See the [Resolved Data View](xref:ResolvedDataView) and [Resolved Data View API](xref:ResolvedDataViewAPI) sections for details.

 ## General concepts